Understanding Cochlear Implants

 - A psychological exam to see if you can handle the changes that come with the implant.
 This test is more common for children.

-When you're thinking about getting a cochlear implant, counseling will help you know what you can expect from the device and make sure that you understand what it takes to learn how to use the implant.
-After your surgery, a rehab program may help you, too.
+When you're thinking about getting a cochlear implant, counseling will help you know what you can expect from the device and make sure you understand what it takes to learn how to use the implant.
+After your surgery, a rehab program may help, too.
 The goal is to learn how to listen through the implant.
-Doctors always recommend that children who get implants go through this kind of program.
+Doctors always recommend that children who get implants go through this.